leroym-biz/AWS-Restart-Journey/Portfolio_Projects/project_01_Highly_Available_Static_Website/readme.md

 ## What I Built Here

-This project solved a **real problem** for **Embers & Co**, a popular Melville restaurant with 100+ daily customers and a 25% profit margin.
+This project solved a **real problem** for **Ember & Co**, a popular Melville restaurant with 100+ daily customers and a 25% profit margin.
 Their manual booking system was causing double-bookings, lost reservations, and frustrated staff.

 The reality is, success creates chaos when your systems can't scale.
 Manual processes that worked for 20 customers break down at 100+.